MAC address

-A media access control address (MAC address) is a unique identifier assigned to a network interface controller (NIC) for use as a network address in communications within a network segment.
+A MAC address (medium access control address or media access control address) is a unique identifier assigned to a network interface controller (NIC) for use as a network address in communications within a network segment.
 This use is common in most IEEE 802 networking technologies, including Ethernet, Wi-Fi, and Bluetooth.
 Within the Open Systems Interconnection (OSI) network model, MAC addresses are used in the medium access control protocol sublayer of the data link layer.
 As typically represented, MAC addresses are recognizable as six groups of two hexadecimal digits, separated by hyphens, colons, or without a separator.

 MAC addresses are primarily assigned by device manufacturers, and are therefore often referred to as the burned-in address, or as an Ethernet hardware address, hardware address, or physical address.
-Each address can be stored in hardware, such as the card's read-only memory, or by a firmware mechanism.
-Many network interfaces, however, support changing their MAC address.
+Each address can be stored in the interface hardware, such as its read-only memory, or by a firmware mechanism.
+Many network interfaces, however, support changing their MAC addresses.
 The address typically includes a manufacturer's organizationally unique identifier (OUI).
 MAC addresses are formed according to the principles of two numbering spaces based on extended unique identifiers (EUIs) managed by the Institute of Electrical and Electronics Engineers (IEEE): EUI-48—which replaces the obsolete term MAC-48—and EUI-64.

-Network nodes with multiple network interfaces, such as routers and multilayer switches, must have a unique MAC address for each NIC in the same network.
-However, two NICs connected to two different networks can share the same MAC address.
+Network nodes with multiple network interfaces, such as routers and multilayer switches, must have a unique MAC address for each network interface in the same network.
+However, two network interfaces connected to two different networks can share the same MAC address.

 Address details

 The IEEE 802 MAC address originally comes from the Xerox Network Systems Ethernet addressing scheme.
 This 48-bit address space contains potentially 248 (over 281 trillion) possible MAC addresses.
-The IEEE manages allocation of MAC addresses, originally known as MAC-48 and which it now refers to as EUI-48 identifiers.
+The IEEE manages the allocation of MAC addresses, originally known as MAC-48 and now called EUI-48 identifiers.
 The IEEE has a target lifetime of 100 years (until 2080) for applications using EUI-48 space and restricts applications accordingly.
 The IEEE encourages adoption of the more plentiful EUI-64 for non-Ethernet applications.

-The distinction between EUI-48 and MAC-48 identifiers is in name and application only.
+The distinctions between EUI-48 and MAC-48 identifiers are in name and application only.
 MAC-48 was used to address hardware interfaces within existing 802-based networking applications; EUI-48 is now used for 802-based networking and is also used to identify other devices and software, for example Bluetooth.
 The IEEE now considers MAC-48 to be an obsolete term.
 EUI-48 is now used in all cases.
 In addition, the EUI-64 numbering system originally encompassed both MAC-48 and EUI-48 identifiers by a simple translation mechanism.
 These translations have since been deprecated.